astropy/astropy/docs/io/ascii/write.rst

 **comment** : string defining a comment line in table For the :class:`~astropy.io.ascii.Basic` Writer this defaults to "#".
-  Which and how comments are written depends on the Writer chosen (e.g.
+  Which and how comments are written depends on the format chosen (e.g.
   :class:`~astropy.io.ascii.CommentedHeader` puts the comment symbol in the line with the column names).